rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 The playbook implements the following tasks:
 - installs docker, python, and the docker module.
-'''
+'''bash
 # Use apt module
     - name: Install docker.io
       apt:
         update_cache: yes